 The credit or debit card option is generally the fastest method.
 Paying via card enables the payer’s institution to receive instant notification that the transaction has been completed from the payer’s end.

 Depending on the market, alternative payment methods may be available to your students.
 Some payers may prefer these methods due to convenience, familiarity, and speed.
 Payments are made either online or through a familiar method of transfer in market, and while some of these methods may have limits on the amount sent per transaction, the limits are often high enough that your payer’s educational payments will not be affected.
 Some of the alternative or e-wallet options we offer include Boleto, PayPal, and Alipay.

 - Bank transfer

-Payers whose top priority is price will mostly likely want to select bank transfer as their payment method.
+Flywire's ability to access wholesale exchange rates means that Flywire can offer lower exchange rates for bank transfers than for other payment methods.
 The Flywire bank transfer option generally consists of payers making a payment request via the payment portal and presenting the system-generated banking instructions to their home bank.
 With the given banking instruction, payers can choose to make the local bank transfer electronically via internet bank transfer, or in person.
 From there, the bank sends the payment to Flywire, and once we receive it, an additional 2–3 days should be expected for delivery to their institution.

 Additionally, in many markets, Flywire even supports an e-bank transfer method to help streamline the transfer of funds from your account.
 E-banking can be convenient for payers since the payment can made online, usually any time, day or night.